Uromastyx: Reproduction

+Relationship with humans

 Captivity

 Uromastyx are removed from the wild in an unregulated manner for the pet and medicinal trade in Morocco, despite their protected status in the country; conditions of the animals while being sold is often extremely poor and overcrowding is common.
 Historically, captive Uromastyx had a poor survival rate, due to a lack of understanding of their dietary and environmental needs.
 In recent years, knowledge has significantly increased, and appropriate diet and care has led to survival rates and longevity approaching and perhaps surpassing those in the wild.
 With good care, they are capable of living for over 25 years, and possibly as old as 60.